alt-ctrl-code/home/README.md

 --------------------------------

-It's easy to think of the internet as not being grounded anywhere, but nothing is performed outside of its a cultural and political context, and software design is no exception, so I off er you the following two expectation setting sections, before we get into the main part of the material.
+It's easy to think of the internet as not being grounded anywhere, but nothing is performed outside of its a cultural and political context, and software design is no exception, so I offer you the following two expectation setting sections, before we get into the main part of the material.

 I live and work in Australia, where "down here", it’s common to lead with an acknowledgement of country.